lucidbook/book/src/techniques/lucidity/dream-initiated/reality-checks.md

 # Reality Checks
-So you want to lucid dream, and now you know how to actually remember your dreams, so what's next?
-You want to be able to know when you're dreaming.
 So, how do you know you're in a dream?
 Easy, you check if you are!

 Reality checks are the bread and butter of lucid dreaming.
-They're the foundation most other techniques are based on.
 The concept is simple, when you're not sure if you're dreaming or not, you check!
 You might have however seen a problem with this, you don't just naturally tend